KushagraDhawan1997/Kookie/docs/architecture/components/button/README.md

 <Button data-primary-color="blue" variant="solid" />
 ```

-The new approach provides automatic contrast, theme consistency, and requires no manual color coordination.
+The new approach provides automatic contrast, theme consistency, and requires no manual color coordination while using control tokens for future-proof sizing.